What Logistics Challenges Do Industrial Piping Suppliers Face?

 What Causes Missing Parts in Industrial Piping Shipments and How Can You Prevent It?

 Missing parts are one of the most frustrating and costly issues fabrication teams face.
 In most cases, the problem isn’t that materials weren’t shipped.
 It’s that information, documentation, or verification broke down along the way.
 When projects depend on complete assemblies, even one missing fitting can bring work to a halt.
+Common causes include:- Split shipments without clear documentation, leaving teams unsure what’s arriving and what’s still pending

 - Similar part numbers or sizes are packed together, increasing the chance of miscounts or mix-ups